 Skip to main content

-Enhance your trading with our comprehensive cheatsheet of essential candlestick patterns.
+Enhance your trading with our comprehensive and interactive cheatsheet of Japanese candlestick patterns.
 Learn to identify key single, double, and triple candle formations that signal potential market reversals or continuations.
 Understand their appearances, typical locations, and implications to make more informed trading decisions.

 Bullish Candle